 In the final iteration of the game, the alarms recieved a redesign to help confused players understand where the alarms would lead guards.
 A checkpoint system was added to

 help player accessibility.
 One more major change was introduced.

 Near the end of the level, there is a simple bridge crank puzzle that takes most players at least one try to solve.
 During this time, the nearby guard is attempting to smash the door between KJ and the bridge, while the player frantically searches for a solution.
 If the player died at the very climax, it would be a frustrating experience.
 To prevent this, we made the last door have infinite HP, until the exact moment the player solves the puzzle, at which point it can only take 1 more hit.
 The result?
 Right as the player finishes lowering the bridge, the guard smashes through the door, chasing KJ to no avail.
 This kept stakes high, without risk of frustrating the player.

-This project was created with Unity using the Oculus-Unity Integration Plugin, targeting the Meta Quest 2 for the original prototype, and the Lenovo ThinkReality X3 for the primary iteration..
+This project was created with Unity using the XR Interaction Toolkit, targeting the Meta Quest 2 for the original prototype, and the Lenovo ThinkReality X3 for the primary iteration..

 Gameplay & AI Programmer, Environment Artist, Level Design, Tool Development - Ezra Hill